iffysravioli/recyclerview/README.md

-# Android Project 2 - *Recycler View*
+# Android Project 2 - *Wish List*

 Submitted by: **Ifé-Michaela Spencer**

-**Name of your app** is a wishlist app that helps the user keep track of what they want to buy.
+**Wish List** is a wishlist app that helps the user keep track of what they want to buy.

 Time spent: **X** hours spent in total